Replacement Civic Centre

 The Request for Qualification (RFPQ) was issued on Oct.
 24, 2023 and closed on Nov.
 20, 2023, with interviews carried out on Jan.
 8 and 9, 2024.
 The successful proponents were then invited to the next stage of the procurement process which was the Request for Tender (RFT) that is a priced based assessment.

 The RFT was issued on Feb.
 23, 2024 and closed on April 24, 2024.
 Following the analysis, the lowest bidder was selected.
-Council approval is now required to award the project in order to proceed with construction.
+On May 8, 2024, Council voted to award the contract for the Replacement Civic Centre project to Maystar General Contractors Inc.

 March 2024 update